MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 - [JenaWirtschaft: Research strengths](https://www.jenawirtschaft.de/en/location/research/)

 **Overview**
-Jena offers an internationally recognized research environment with strengths in **optics & photonics, life & health sciences, biodiversity, materials & energy, and climate research**.
+Jena offers an internationally recognized research environment with many strengths.
 The Friedrich Schiller University Jena holds the [HR Excellence in Research Award](https://www.uni-jena.de/en/243628/hr-excellence-in-research-award).
 Two Clusters of Excellence further strengthen the research landscape.

 The University is a site of the **German Center for Mental Health**, where I am a PI.
 My professorship bridges the University and University Hospital.